What is a Good Credit Score?

 When reviewing your Equifax credit report, you might not know what some terms mean.
 We define some words you may see on your credit reports.

-There are several ways you can get free credit reports from Equifax as well as the other two nationwide credit bureaus.
+There are several ways you can get free credit reports from Equifax, and the other two nationwide credit bureaus.

 Your credit reports and credit scores are vital pieces of information that are important to your overall financial wellbeing.
 Learn why it's important to check them regularly.